 - Baked beans

-To make things easy on yourself, serve pitchers instead of individual portions’except for beer’and be sure to offer at least one alcoholic and one non-alcoholic beverage.
+To make things easy on yourself, serve pitchers instead of individual portions, except for beer, and be sure to offer at least a few non-alcoholic options.

-Keep things simple and serve a seasonal dessert like pie, crisps, crumbles or bars’store-bought is fine’topped with vanilla ice cream.
+Keep things simple and serve seasonal desserts like pie, crisps, crumbles or bars — store-bought is fine — topped with vanilla ice cream.
 Or make the easiest cake ever that’s sure to please the entire crowd.